Compassion and Understanding: Cornerstones of Spiritual Living

 Compassion - sympathetic concern for the suffering of another, together with offering support

-- kindness, brotherhood toward others
+Love - kindness, brotherhood toward others

 Understand - to “stand under”, to know, to be tolerant of, to be sympathetic toward.

-So in essence, one word covers all three:
+one word covers all three:

 LOVE.

-COMPASSION, UNDERSTANDING, and LOVE
+UNDERSTANDING, and

 are the same, as is wisdom.